MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

                      buckets according to their weights.
-To select a  bucket, for  each live bucket, Open vSwitch hashes flow data with the bucket ID and multiplies by the bucket weight to  ob‐ tain  a  ``score,''  and then selects the bucket with the highest score.
+To select a  bucket, for  each live bucket, Open vSwitch hashes flow data with the bucket ID and multiplies by the bucket weight to  ob‐ tain  a “ score,”  and then selects the bucket with the highest score.
 Use selection_method to control the  flow data used for selection.